Revised: August 2018

 - The president and those persons designated by the president serve as the appointing authority within the area of delegated authority.

-- Except for relationships allowed pursuant to NRS 281.210 and NAC 284.375 and 284.277, if a supervisor and an employee who is in the direct line of authority of the supervisor become related after the supervisor and employee have been appointed to their respective positions, the appointing authority shall ensure that, as soon as practicable, the employees do not continue to hold positions in which one of the employees is in the direct line of authority of the other employee.
+- Except for relationships allowed pursuant to NRS 281.210 and NAC 284.375 and 284.277, if a supervisor and an employee who is in the direct line of authority of the supervisor become related after the supervisor and employee have been appointed to their respective positions, the supervisor shall notify in writing the President or persons designated by the President within 10 working days after the supervisor and the employee become related.
+The appointing authority shall ensure that, as soon as practicable, the employees do not continue to hold positions in which one of the employees is in the direct line of authority of the other employee.

-- Violators of this policy may be subject to disciplinary action as well as sanctions stipulated in the Nevada Revised Statues and Nevada Administrative Code.
+- Violators of this policy may be subject to disciplinary action as well as sanctions stipulated in the Nevada Revised Statutes and Nevada Administrative Code.

 Exceptions to this policy must have the prior written approval of the president, along with a written agreement detailing the manner in which conflicts of interest will be ameliorated.
 The source of funding to pay a newly hired employee may not serve as a basis to waive the restrictions of this policy.